-At the time of appointment all Deputy Sheriffs sign a contract requiring a two year commitment with the Office from the date of successful completion of the entire academy training.
+At the time of appointment all Deputy Sheriffs sign a contract requiring a four year commitment with the Office from the date of successful completion of the entire academy training.
 If a Deputy Sheriff chooses to leave the employ of the Alexandria Sheriff's Office, the Deputy is required to reimburse the Office for all of their training expenses on a pro-rata basis.
 The contract also requires the Deputy Sheriff to abide by the Alexandria Sheriff's Office General Orders, Standard Operating Procedures, applicable City Administrative Regulations, laws and ordinances, and other lawful orders and directives.
-Deputy Sheriffs are required to carry out their duties impartially, to the best of their ability, and to not discriminate against any person because of their race, religion, sex, or national origin.
+Deputy Sheriffs are required to carry out their duties impartially, to the best of their ability, and to not discriminate against any person because of their race, religion, sex, national origin, sexual orientation or disability.
 Deputy Sheriffs are appointed and serve at the pleasure of the Sheriff.
 Deputy Sheriffs serve a one year probationary period.

 Deputy Sheriff Application and Contact Information

 If you are interested in becoming a Deputy Sheriff with the Alexandria Sheriff's Office, please apply directly by going to the City Job Opportunities page or contact:

 Address: Alexandria Sheriff's Office

 Alexandria, Virginia 22314